Get Schooled

 How to prepare for interviews

-You’ve sent in your applications and heard back from employers!
-Here’s how to rock your interviews– both in-person and virtually.
+Once you've sent in your applications and begin to hear back from employers, it's time to learn how to rock your interviews.

 Have any questions along the way about finding and applying for jobs and internships in college?
 Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!